mothur/mothur.github.io/_wiki/mothur_v.1.36.0.md

 -   [make.shared](make.shared) - mothur no longer checks for
     biom matrix type to allow for more flexibility.
 -   [make.shared](make.shared) - rabund files are no longer
-    outputted.
-Mothur will create a rabund file with the [get.rabund](get.rabund) command.
+    outputted. mothur will create a rabund file with the [get.rabund](get.rabund) command.
 -   [set.dir](set.dir) - if output directory does not exist
     it will be created.